-What are the inheritance rights of children who aren’t adopted?
+A brief legal guide to the inheritance rights of children who aren’t adopted

 Inheritance Act claims made by children